De Havilland Venom: Aircraft on display

 The Venom has been preserved in significant numbers, mainly due to its longevity with the Swiss Air Force.
 In the UK, a number of Sea Venoms have been preserved, along with examples of the NF 3 and Swiss-built FB.50 and 54.
 In Sweden, two examples of the NF.51 are preserved.
 There are many survivors in Switzerland, and other Swiss aircraft are scattered throughout Europe.
 One such aircraft is preserved in the Israeli Air Force Museum in Hatzerim, although in the colours of the Iraqi Air Force.
 In Australia, a number of Sea Venom FAW.53s have also survived.
 Venezuela has the only complete surviving British-built single-seat Venom.

-The Polish Aviation Museum (PAL) has a British-built Sea Venom, which was used for experiments at de Havilland and the Aeroplane and Armament Experimental Establishment, and then was transferred to the Imperial War Museum, which sold it to the PAL in 2013.
+The Polish Aviation Museum (PAL) has a British-built Sea Venom, which was used for experiments at de Havilland and the A&AEE and then was transferred to the Imperial War Museum, which sold it to the PAL in 2013.

-Although the Venom was, for its era, a popular and affordable warbird, there remains only one airworthy aircraft, J-1630/ZK-VNM in New Zealand.
+Although the Venom was, for its era, a popular and affordable warbird, currently only one example of the type is airworthy, J-1630/ZK-VNM in New Zealand.
 However, J-1643/HB-RVY in Switzerland is reportedly undergoing work to return it to airworthy status.